splashkit/splashkit.io-starlight/README.md

 | `npm run generate-usage-examples-pages` | Runs the script to generate usage example pages from the `./scripts/usage-example-page-generation.cjs` file |
 | `npm run check-links`                   | Sets `CHECK_LINKS=true`, runs `npm run build`, then resets `CHECK_LINKS=false`                              |

-## 🧞 Starting the Development Environment

-To start the SplashKit website development environment, you can use the predefined tasks in the `tasks.json` file:

-1. Press `Ctrl+Shift+P` to open the command palette.
-2. Select **"Run Task"** and choose **"Build splashkit.io Website"** from the list.
-This will build the project.
-3. After the build is complete, open the command palette again with `Ctrl+Shift+P`.
-4. Select **"Run Task"** and then **"Serve splashkit.io Website"** to start the local server.

 ## Contributing

 We welcome contributions from the community to enhance the SplashKit SDK on the Starlight framework.
 If you would like to contribute, please follow the guidelines outlined in the [CONTRIBUTE.md](./CONTRIBUTE.md) file.